 This obsession with fast-paced, unreflective growth, an obsession that has steadily accumulated throughout the past century, extends throughout our modern society: into corporations, businesses, marketed personalities, families, relationships, friendships, and individual mindsets.
 In most aspects of society, the main target (and, unfortunately, the safest way to survive in the world) is to accumulate competitive power and wealth over others without heeding the negative consequences of such a mentality and the destruction that this mindset can cause on an individual, familial, national, and global basis.
 It’s why the main goal of most people today is not to be healthy, content, balanced, and helpful, but to run a Fortune 500 company, to create or head a successful start-up, to amass material possessions, to have the perfect, Instagrammable body (regardless of the unhealthy habits that it takes to get that), to obtain millions of followers and views on social media, to instigate and win in relationship power-games, or to always hardline negotiate for the better deal.

 In essence, to win by expansive accumulation regardless of the long-term effects.

 However, this laser-focus on growth in lieu of balance or assimilation is not sustainable.
-An organism that grows exponentially without time to readjust to exponential growth either implodes upon itself or explodes in dramatic fashion.
+An organism that grows exponentially will either implode upon itself or explode in dramatic fashion.
 Skin, tissue, and organs need to adjust to rampant growth during periodic growth spurts, and at some point bodily growth tapers off baring exceptional circumstances.
 Start-ups begin to lose control when they surpass certain number of employees in a short period of time.
 The formation of new brain synapses tend to taper off after days of endless work and studying.
-Emotional stability becomes unstable if the sole focus is emotional and spiritual growth over emotional and spiritual reflection.
+Emotional stability becomes unstable if the sole focus is on emotional and spiritual growth over emotional and spiritual reflection.